Labor Laws in Texas: Everything You Need to Know

 Under the Texas Minimum Wage Act, employers are required to provide earning statements listing the name, pay rate, deductions, net pay, and hours worked as applicable under state law.

 When a final paycheck is issued, employers need to comply with specific requirements under federal and state law.
-These include the issuance of full pay at the next regularly scheduled payday if an employee leaves voluntarily, or issuance of payment within six days if an employee is terminated.
+These include the issuance of full payment at the next regularly scheduled payday if an employee leaves voluntarily, or issuance of payment within six days if an employee is terminated.

 Payment of Accrued Vacation Time or Paid Time Off Upon Separation